hmchou56/centra8/about.md

 control.
 This project pursues the rigorous understanding and solution of these scientific problems via international collaborations which bring out real-world contexts of transnational applications and create transnational cyberinfrastructure instances where researchers get practical insight.
+Currently, the broad application domains of interest are disaster management, environmental modeling and smart and connected communities.

 # Mission